Health Requirements and Insurance

 Immunizations and Health Forms Required for Registration

 All international students are required by SUNY or SUNY Cortland policies to submit certain health forms.
 Failure to submit forms within 30 days of the start of classes will be deregistered automatically.

-Health forms are located at http://www2.cortland.edu/offices/student-development-center/student-health-service/immunization.dot.
-On the Health Services page, select the Health History and Immunization Form, download, complete in English by qualified physician and return to the International Programs Office.
-Please make sure all forms are legible-- illegible forms cannot be accepted.
+Health forms are located at http://www2.cortland.edu/offices/student-development-center/student-health-service/new-student-documentation.dot.
+On the Health Services page, select the Medical History Report and Tuberculosis Screening Form, download, complete in English by qualified physician and return to the International Programs Office.
+Please make sure all forms are legible--illegible forms cannot be accepted.
 Although the form is self explanatory, we would like to clarify some issues that seem to have been misunderstood.
-You may wish to take this letter with you to your physician.

 Although the United States Embassy may advise students that they do not need two measles shots, it is not the case!
 One measles vaccine is sufficient for entry to the United States, but it is not sufficient for people who attend New York State Colleges.
 You must show proof of two doses of measles vaccine after your first birthday or proof of immunity.

 SUNY Cortland requires all international students to have a physical examination completed by a qualified physician.